 CopyCount-CNV™ analyzes raw fluorescence qPCR data and provides copy number variation results as evidenced in the screenshots below.
-Applications include transgene copy number, “event sorting” data analysis, seed zygosity determination among other CNV applications.
+Applications include transgene copy number and seed zygosity determination among others.

-An example of copy number calls made by CopyCount-CNV™, perform CNV applications with greater confidence and advanced statistical output.
+CopyCount-CNV™, performs CNV analysis with greater confidence and advanced statistical output.

 Figure 1: CNV analysis for 48 different seeds.
 The Y-axis plots the final CNV Call.
 The X-axis plots the adjusted ratio of the number of DNA copies of the transgene divided by the number of copies of the CNV control.
 Note that there is good separation between the highest X-value that is called a hemizygote (i.e. CNV=1) and the lowest X-value that is called a homozygote (i.e. CNV=2).
 There was one seed (indicated by red x) that had an ambiguous call which was automatically detected.